 The Physiological Laboratory in Liverpool is widely recognised as an international centre of excellence for research in cellular and molecular physiology.
 Our Ph.D. school was the first Wellcome Trust funded 4-year Ph.D. school in UK (established in Liverpool in 1994).
 We have considerable experience in providing high quality Ph.D. training based on the exceptionally strong research expertise of our Department.
 Many of our graduates have enjoyed long-term careers in science and gone on to secure significant academic and industry positions.

 Architecturally Liverpool is one of the most impressive cities in UK.
 Liverpool has the largest concentration of Grade I and Grade II listed buildings of high architectural value outside of London.
 Recently its waterfront and the historic city area were designated as a World Heritage Site by UNESCO.
 Liverpool contains a remarkable collection of art galleries, museums and theatres.
-Our city also has a rich variety of historic pubs, night clubs and restaurants.
-Liverpool is an excellent place for those who like parks and botanic gardens.
-It is also close to two impressive national parks – Lake District and Snowdonia National Park.
+Our city also has a rich variety of historic pubs, nightclubs and restaurants.
+It is well situated in the UK, within easy reach of beaches, national parks and most other UK cities; whilst, low cost flights link Liverpool airport with a wide range of European destinations.

-We will admit five students a year.
-The students will be funded by The Wellcome Trust who will provide four year Prize Studentships (currently starting at £19,919 per annum, tax free), course fees, travel and research funds for the programme.
-All candidates that are short-listed must be interviewed.
-Travel expenses will be covered for UK and EU students but candidates from non-EU countries are likely to be required to pay their own travel expenses.
+We admit five students a year.
+The students are funded by The Wellcome Trust who will provide four year Prize Studentships (currently starting at £19,919 per annum, tax free), course fees, travel and substantial research funds.
+We welcome applications from UK, EU and non-EU countries.

 Formal applications which should include a cover letter outlining your reasons for applying and a curriculum vitae and the names, addresses and telephone numbers of at least two referees should be sent by email to: